 In this article, you’ll understand the basics of introduction to the ASP.NET Core Framework and .NET Core is a runtime.
 The main design aim of the .NET Core is to support developing cross-platform .NET applications.
-It is Portable to support on Windows, Mac OS & Linux. the .NET Core Framework is an Open Source maintained by Microsoft and the .NET Framework community on GitHub.
-Now with ASP .NET Core is the ways to build a web application and it is a subset of Full .NET Framework.
+It is Portable to support Windows, Mac OS & Linux. the .NET Core Framework is an Open Source maintained by Microsoft and the .NET Framework community on GitHub.
+Now with ASP .NET Core is ways to build a web application and it is a subset of Full .NET Framework.
 So, the Windows Forms, WebForms, WPF applications are not part of the .NET Core.
 But, the .NET Core 3.0 framework brings support for Windows Desktop apps built with WPF and Windows Forms.

 So, the ASP.NET Core is an open-source, cross-platform, light-weight, and cloud-based Web Application for building modern web applications.
 It can be run on both .NET Core or full .NET Framework.
-ASP.NET Core is part of .Net framework and not the next version of the ASP.NET.
+ASP.NET Core is part of the .Net framework and not the next version of the ASP.NET.

 What is .NET Standard?

 The .NET Standard is used to create a class library that can share code between .NET Core and .NET framework.

 So, what it is and why you should care about it first let’s understand the current state of the .NET Ecosystem.
 So, over the years, we have shipped our net for a variety of different operating systems form factors and user experiences and that’s a good thing.
 Because it doesn’t matter whether you’re a mobile developer or a cloud developer or desktop developer and doesn’t even matter anymore. whether you target Windows or not Microsoft provided platforms such as Linux, iOS, or MAC.

 History of ASP.NET